top of page

 Ukraine - is it a Just War?

-Traditional just war theory works from a polite fiction, it tells us that wars can be judged by two separate questions, one is about whether the decision to fight is just and the other is about how the fighting is carried out.
+In a hurry?
+Skip to my 100 word summary Traditional just war theory works from a polite fiction, it tells us that wars can be judged by two separate questions, one is about whether the decision to fight is just and the other is about how the fighting is carried out.
 Crucially, it claims that the soldiers on each side share a kind of moral equality.
 They are all doing their duty, so they can kill each other without either side being condemned as murderers.
-The rights and wrongs are pushed upwards to the leaders, an
+The rights and wron

 Simon Turpin